mrichter-git/HoppyChristmas/index.md

 On the image on the left, we can find the most common words used to describe the beers of the dataset.
 Not surprisingly, some words like *"beer"* or *"flavour"* appear very often in the reviews.
 Therefore, once removed, we should obtain a good idea of the winter beer words in the middle and the summer beer words on the right.
 In the winter beers, we find a lot of words that describe the beer characteristics and aren't very useful, such as *"taste"* or *"aroma"*.
 Nonetheless, we get some interesting attributes that appear like *"spice"*, *"Fruits"* or *"Cinnamon"*.
 The same idea can be done for the summer beers.
 Some interesting words are *"banana"*, *"citrus"* or again *"spice"*.

-> insert word cloud with positive vs negative words for winter beers
-> Talk a bit about the words that came out and what it intuitively has to do with winter beers, maybe compare with the same set of graphs for summer beers

-# How to make a good winter beer?
+# What makes a good winter beer?
 Now that we know which beers are popular in winter and that we know which of these beers have received a good review, we can extract features from these reviews.
 These features can be properties of the beer such as flavour notes, color or even the bottle itself.
 This consists of finding the adjectives attached to each feature that we are trying to study.
 Since we are studying a subset of the reviews of positive reviews trendy in december, the adjectives attaches are expected to describe a positive trait of the beer.
 We choose to take the 5 features that appear the most often.
 Then for each feature, we extract again the 5 most recurrent words that describe this features.
 By normalizing these values to get a percentage of occurrence, the most important characteristics and their most important attributes can be plotted:

 For winter time, we get: